cfcurtis/pdfstitcher/README.md

 * Rotate pages before stitching
 * Add blank pages by including zeros in the page list (e.g. 1-5,0,6-10)
 * Add margins around the final output
-* Trim the edges of each page by a specified amount
+* Trim or overlap the edges of each page by a specified amount

 ## Installation
 Most people probably want to just use the executable links above.
 However, if you want to run the script directly, you'll need the following:

 * [Python 3.6+](https://www.python.org/downloads/) and `pip`.
-Testing was done with 64-bit Python 3.9.0 provided by [Anaconda](https://www.anaconda.com/) on Windows 10 and Python 3.9.1 provided by [homebrew](https://brew.sh/) on macOS Catalina 10.15.7.
+Testing was done with 64-bit Python 3.8.5 provided by [Anaconda](https://www.anaconda.com/) on Windows 10 and Python 3.9.1 provided by [homebrew](https://brew.sh/) on macOS High Sierra 10.13.6.

 * [pikepdf](https://github.com/pikepdf/pikepdf) - can be installed by running `pip install pikepdf`